zyteo/git-good/README.md

 Git add –p filename (add specific part of file)\
 Might be handy: git status/git log/git remote –v\
 git fetch and git pull are also important for getting the latest remote code\
-NOTE git switch -c newbranchname & git checkout -b newbranchname are SIMILAR (not exactly the same. refer to [link](https://stackoverflow.com/questions/57265785/whats-the-difference-between-git-switch-and-git-checkout-branch))
+NOTE git switch -c newbranchname & git checkout -b newbranchname are SIMILAR (not exactly the same. refer to [link](https://stackoverflow.com/questions/57265785/whats-the-difference-between-git-switch-and-git-checkout-branch))\
+git stash (to 'save' work in progress changes, but not wanting to push to repo. refer to [link](https://git-scm.com/docs/git-stash))

 Git clone:\
 git clone https://github.com/accountname/reponame.git \